 The request for alimony should be gender neutral.
 You should ask if you are not the primary financial earner in the family.
 Perhaps more men would get spousal support if they just asked.
 Fellas, this is your life – it’s not the same as asking for directions.
 Ask for alimony!

-To consult with a divorce attorney today contact Ashby Law.
+To consult with a divorce attorney today contact Pacific Northwest Family Law.
 We are here to help you navigate these significant stages of your life.
 Schedule an appointment now by calling 509-572-3700.